rifkiaputri/rifkiaputri.github.io/index.md

 ## Teaching & Talks Experiences
+- Teaching Assistant of _The Many Voices of ChatGPT: Exploring Linguistic Diversity_ project at KAIST (Spring--Fall 2023)
 - Teaching Assistant of _CS475 Machine Learning for Natural Language Processing_ course at KAIST (Fall 2022)
 - Guest Lecturer of _IF5282 Natural Language Processing_ & _IF5182 Knowledge Representation and Reasoning_ courses at ITB (March 2019, April 2021)
 - Speaker of _Facebook Developer Circle Bandung November 2019 Meetup_, Facebook APAC Panel Discussion: Women in Tech (November 2019)